 So, some weekend when you have nothing else to do, buy a quart of heavy cream and make yourself some homemade butter.
 Then spread it on some lovely warm bread.
 You’ll absolutely love it!

-❤️ Why You’ll Love This Recipe
+What You’ll Like About This Recipe

 - This DIY butter only requires two ingredients – heavy cream and salt.

-- It’s the freshest tasting butter you’ll ever have – much sweeter and richer than store-bought.
+- It’s the freshest-tasting butter you’ll ever have – much sweeter and richer than store-bought.

 - You can customize the flavor by adding salt, herbs, and other spices to make a delicious compound butter for freezing.